Rebekah Bernhoft "To Harass Our People: Why the Income Tax Must be Abolished"

 Directions: (Google Maps) Exit Hwy 41 at College Ave, go west one block to Mall Drive, turn right, go one block, turn right on Fox River Dr.

-All these issues and more, including those mentioned last week, are open for discussion.
 Please join us.
 We meet at noon, order lunch, start at 12:05 p.m., and end at 1:05 p.m.
 Admission is free.
 Meal purchases and donations are encouraged.

 Further Resources regarding our last Forum:

 - For further details on the failures of government-sponsored economic development in Wisconsin, see Ken Van Doren’s article, “When Economic Development Is Not” (link).

 - For the latest reporting from a free market perspective regarding the unholy marriage of business and state in America today, read Timothy Carney’s article archive at the Washington Examiner (link).

 - On April 22, former legislative chief of staff and current Assembly candidate Bill Savage will describe his efforts educating the public via local taxpayer alliances and the electoral successes that have resulted from it.

 “The power to tax is the power to destroy.”